puma13992/cinematography/TESTING.md

   - All self written python-code was run through the Code Institute Python Linter and showed no errors.

   - Only settings.py showed some errors.
-There are 5 lines to long but these are REST_AUTH_SERIALIZERS and the AUTH_PASSWORD_VALIDATORS which can not be shortend.
+There are 5 lines too long but these are REST_AUTH_SERIALIZERS and the AUTH_PASSWORD_VALIDATORS which can not be shortend.

   ![PEP8 Validator settings.py](/documentation/testing/pep-8-settings-py.png)